timofeymukha/libWallModelledLES/docs/install.rst

 The aim is to support all new OpenCFD, meaning that the amount of supported versions grows with two per year.
 This is likely to become unsustainable, leading to deprecation of support for the oldest versions.

-The support for new Foundation versions would be nice, but currently dropped due to lack of time and familiarity with the codebase.
-Contributions from users of the Foundation version to provide support are most welcome.

 Compilation
 -----------